-UK’s PrimaryBid raises $50M as its retail investing platform sees a Covid-19 surge of activity – TechCrunch
+UK’s PrimaryBid raises $50M as its retail investing platform sees a COVID-19 surge of activity – TechCrunch

 One of the biggest trends in the world of fintech in the last several years has been the emergence (and surging popularity) of startups building platforms that help more people take a more proactive role in the world of financial services.
-Today, one of the more promising hopefuls building an investing service in the UK is announcing a significant growth round after seeing a surge of attention this year in the wake of the Covid-19 pandemic.
+Today, one of the more promising hopefuls building an investing service in the U.K. is announcing a significant growth round after seeing a surge of attention this year in the wake of the COVID-19 pandemic.

 PrimaryBid, which allows retail investors (that is, ordinary and not professional investors) the ability to invest in new shares issued by public companies, has raised $50 million in new funding of its own.
-The funding comes on the heels of the startup working alongside larger investment banks to get retail investors in on 41 capital raising efforts for UK publicly-listed companies and trusts since April 2020.
+The funding comes on the heels of the startup working alongside larger investment banks to get retail investors in on 41 capital raising efforts for U.K. publicly listed companies and trusts since April 2020.

 “The COVID-19 pandemic demonstrated the effectiveness of the public markets, with companies recapitalising quickly and efficiently,” said Anand Sambasivan, CEO of PrimaryBid, in a statement.
 “Our technology has allowed thousands of retail investors to participate on equal terms with institutional investors, unlocking a large and important source of liquidity and long-term share ownership for corporate issuers.
 The response from Boards and their advisers to our solution has been excellent: they recognise our digital solution for retail inclusion brings together both good governance and best execution.”